binbashz/holbertonschool-simple_shell/README.md

 This assigns to lineptr the value of the line entered from the keyboard.
 The size of the buffer is stored in n.
  The variable imputLength will contain the number of characters read, including the final null character.

- in this program the arguments are not taken directly from the command line, but are taken via the getline() function and stored in a string called lineptr. string called lineptr.
-This string is then processed to separate the arguments using the strtok() function and stored in an array of strings. using the strtok() function and stored in an array of character strings called argv In summary, the arguments are read from the standard input using getline(), stored in a string, separated using strtok() and stored in an array of character strings
+ in this program the arguments are not taken directly from the command line, but are taken via the getline() function and stored in a string called lineptr.string called lineptr.
+This string is then processed to separate the arguments using the strtok() function and stored in an array of strings.using the strtok() function and stored in an array of character strings called argv In summary, the arguments are read from the standard input using getline(), stored in a string, separated using strtok() and stored in an array of character strings